Kidnapped! August 30th.

-She planned her day as she did all of her days, but there was not much to plan with them all being the same.
-There'd been a stage a few years earlier, of having to force herself out of bed rather than languish there in self-pity, as she'd done for the first few months of waking up to just how empty her life had become after all of the various mistakes she’d made, and giving up on her all-too-brief marriage.
+She’d planned her day as she did all of her days, but there was not much to plan, with them all being the same.
+There had been a stage, a few years earlier, of having to force herself out of bed, rather than to languish there in self-pity, as she had done for the first few months of waking up to just how empty her life had become after all of the various mistakes she’d made, and giving up on her all-too-brief marriage.

 She sorted out clean jogging clothing from the dryer and unwrapped her new athletic support bra.
-It was much more-snug than her others, and extended lower and higher than the older one, and the fabric pulled more tightly to give her better support where she most needed it, and stopped her substantial breasts from jogging in opposition to her.
+It was much more snug-fitting than her others, and extended lower and higher than the older one, and the fabric pulled more tightly to give her better support where she most needed it, stopping her substantial breasts from jogging in opposition to her.